aeirola/slack-irc-client/README.md

           "userName": "aeirola"
         }
         ```
+    -   Optionally, a string field `nsPassword` will cause the bot to send
+          `/msg Nickserv IDENTIFY ${nsPassword}` after 5 seconds of being
+          connected which is the correct format for freenode's nickserv.
+          Other nickservs may not like this format, but it's a start.

 4. Generate a Test token for your newly created team at http://aeirola.github.io/slack-irc-client/
 5. Install `slack-irc-client` from npm